Applying to the Master of Science in Nursing: Entry-Level

 - What would you like to be doing in five years?

-Personal statements should be mailed to the Office of Graduate Admission at the address at the bottom of this page.
-Applicants who wish to submit their statements via email should send the completed attachment to firstname.lastname@example.org.
-Please type your full name at the top of your statement and include "MANU: E-L Personal Statement" in the subject line.
+Personal statements should be submitted via email as attached documents to the Office of Graduate Admission at firstname.lastname@example.org.
+Please type your full name at the top of your statement and include "MSN: E-L Personal Statement" in the subject line.

 Standardized test scores (e.g, Graduate Record Examination scores) are not required.